 - 1.1 Trevor Bridge Associates Ltd (TBA) have been instructed by Redrow Homes NW to undertake a pre-development arboricultural survey of trees and significant vegetation.
-The pre-development tree survey should be read in conjunction with the accompanying Tree Survey & Root Protection Area drawing ref: 4815.01/.02 Revision A. - 1.2 A site visit to the site was carried out on 20 and 27 of August 2014.
-Weather conditions were clear. - 1.3 This pre-development tree survey should be considered the first part of a process in identifying trees that are to be retained and protected.
+The pre-development tree survey should be read in conjunction with the accompanying Tree Survey & Root Protection Area drawing ref: 4815.01/.02 Revision B. - 1.2 A site visits were carried out on 20 and 27 of August 2014.
+An additional site visit was undertaken on 2 September for the purpose of revising this report to revision B. - 1.3 This pre-development tree survey should be considered the first part of a process in identifying trees that are to be retained and protected.
 A key part of this pre-development survey is the identifying of Root Protection Areas (RPA's).
 In Addition to the pre-development survey the following documents may be required to fully support a planning application: - i) An Arboricultural Impact Assessment This will assess the impact on trees of a proposed development. - ii) An Arboricultural Method Statement This provides specific details on how a development should proceed in such a manner that avoids damage to trees being retained.
 It is accompanied with a tree protection plan. - 1.4 The following information was provided for the purposes of undertaking this pre-development survey. - Client Drawing: Topographical Land Survey.
 (B0037/2568/1). - 1.5 This report has been undertaken by Mike Gregory HND Arb.
 M. arbor A. Mike has extensive experience working as a tree surgeon and has several years experience as a tree officer.
 He has provided advice and consultancy to the public sector for over 15 years.
 He is highly experienced in tree and development issues, having provided reports on over 600 development sites.